OmPreetham/bitblock/README.md

 ## License

-MIT License - Feel free to use, modify, and distribute this code.
+[MIT License](LICENSE) - This code is free to use, modify, and distribute.

-## Credits

-Created with ♥ by [Your Name]